 Your first step should be to have an accessibility audit performed on your site.
 There are lots of free and paid tools out there, and plenty of people billing themselves as experts.
 It’s important to note here that no one it truly an expert… there are just people with more experience in the area than others.
 The audit is more about a development team spending time looking with a trained eye at automated scan reports and at the website files.
 Using the WCAG 2.0 guidelines and an understanding of website functionality, the audit will identify potential barriers to accessibility.
 This will essentially “take the temperature” of your website’s accessibility so that you can assess how urgent the need to remediate is.

 Next, you’ll want to have a trusted development partner to help implement the recommendations generated during the audit.
-This can be your original developer, a new developer excited about making the web more accessible, or an ADA remediation specialist (yep!
+This can be your original developer, a new developer excited about making the web more accessible, or an accessibility remediation specialist (yep!
 They exist!).
 Sometimes, it can be a combination of all three!

 Finally, and most importantly, you (and your team) will need to be involved in the remediation process.
 Developers can spend hours and hours working to implement the recommendations listed by an audit, but once they complete their work, you still have to use and update your own website.
 Many accessibility concerns have to do with things you can control – adding alt text to images, making sure infographics use colors that have enough contrast, and including transcripts with audio or video.